 - Create an Azure container registry instance with the Azure portal.

-- Sign-in to the registry instance using the Azure CLI on your local machine.
+- Sign in to the registry instance using the Azure CLI on your local machine.

 - Push an image to the registry instance.

-- Remove the image from your local Docker environment.
-View the image in your registry.
+- Remove the registry-tagged local image reference from your local Docker environment.

 - Pull and run the container image from your container registry.